Logo

 On my project, I can see that today 3 of the 8 milestones set in my schedule have yet to be passed: their status is in red, giving me a warning.

-In my cockpit, here on the homepage of my platform, I see the same thing:
+In my cockpit, shown here on my dashboard , I see the same thing:

 Progress is calculated for each project milestone.